timothy-barry/GENETHOFF/README.md

 The configuration file is a yaml formatted file with key-value dictionary used to fine-tune the pipeline behavior.
 Settings will apply to [**all samples of the run**]{.underline}.

-An example of configuration file is proposed in `./test/guideSeq.yaml`
+An example of configuration file is proposed in `./test_dataset/guideSeq_GNT.yml`

-[config file must be present in working directory when starting the pipeline.]{.underline}
+[config file must be present in the working directory when starting the pipeline.]{.underline}

 ### Metadata